We often run up against the same arguments against making Remembrance ceremonies more inclusive; here we dispel a few of the most common.

-Britain is a Christian country, therefore a Christian service is only fitting.
+Myth: Britain is a Christian country, therefore a Christian service is only fitting.

-The overwhelming majority of the soldiers who gave their lives were Christian – therefore the remembrance ceremonies should reflect that.
+Myth: The overwhelming majority of the soldiers who gave their lives were Christian – therefore the remembrance ceremonies should reflect that.

-The Armed Forces are centred on tradition, we shouldn’t change that.
+Myth: The Armed Forces are centred on tradition, we shouldn’t change that.

 As an important institution in our society we feel that the Armed Forces should be representative of society – and as such shouldn’t hold on to outdated and exclusive ways of doing things when more inclusive alternatives are available.
-We are totally amenable to Christian services for those who explicitly identify themselves as Christian – but this shouldn’t be the default position for all soldiers, sailors, airmen and their support staff who by their very diversity embody and exemplify the very best characteristics of what makes us all British.
+We are respectful of Christian services for those who explicitly identify themselves as Christian – but this shouldn’t be the default position for all soldiers, sailors, airmen and their support staff who by their very diversity embody and exemplify the very best characteristics of what makes us all British.

-What we are seeking is equal respect for the non-religious – the same respect given to the multiple religious groups at the Cenotaph (despite them representing relatively tiny minorities of personnel).
+What we are seeking is equal respect for the non-religious who gave their lives in service to our country.
 It is a case of respecting the Armed Forces for the people they are and the sacrifices they made and make – not the gods they may or may not have chosen to follow whilst carrying out their vital duties.